How to Make A Chatbot: A Detailed Guide for Businesses

 Step 2: Choose between Ready-made and Custom Chatbots

-Once you have answers to the afore-mentioned 3 questions and a clear idea of what objectives your chatbot will fulfil, it’s time to move to the technical specifications.
+Once you have answers to the aforementioned 3 questions and a clear idea of what objectives your chatbot will fulfill, it’s time to move to the technical specifications.

-Based on your business case, you’ll have to decide whether you need a ready-made chatbot or create customized chatbot to meet your business requirements.
+Based on your business case, you’ll have to decide whether you need a ready-made chatbot or create a custom one to meet your business requirements.

 o Ready-made chatbots